-Using enterprise security modes allows each client to have different usernames and passwords configured in the RADIUS server, rather than using preshared key on the TX54 device.
+Using enterprise security modes allows each client to have different usernames and passwords configured in the RADIUS server, rather than using preshared key on the TX64 device.

-By default, the TX54 device comes with either one or two preconfigured access points:

-- Single-Wi-Fi models: Digi AP (Wi-Fi). - Dual-Wi-Fi models: Digi AP (Wi-Fi) and Digi AP (Wi-Fi2).
+By default, the TX64 device comes with two preconfigured access points, Digi AP (Wi-Fi1) and Digi AP (Wi-Fi2).
 You cannot delete default access points, but you can modify them or you can create your own access points.

 - Enable the Wi-Fi access point

 - Select a Wi-Fi radio for the access point.

 - The Service Set Identifier (SSID) for the access point.

 - Configure security for the access point to WPA2 enterprise.

 - The RADIUS server IP address

 - The RADIUS secret key.

 - LAN/bridge assignment.
-Once you configure a Wi-Fi access point, you must assign the Wi-Fi access point to a LAN interface or to a bridge.
-See Configure a LAN and Configure a bridge for more information.
+Once you configure a Wi-Fi access point, you must assign the Wi-Fi

+access point to a LAN interface or to a bridge.
+See Configure a LAN and Configure a bridge for

+more information.

-- Determine whether to broadcast the access point's SSID. - Determine whether to isolate clients connected to this access point, so that they cannot communicate with each other. - The Radius server port - The amount of time to wait before changing the group key.
+- Determine whether to broadcast the access point's SSID. - Determine whether to isolate clients connected to this access point, so that they cannot communicate with each other.

+- The Radius server port - The amount of time to wait before changing the group key.